mailpile/Mailpile/README.md

     $ ./mp --set "my_sendmail: default = smtp:yourmailserver:25"
     ...

-Mailpile does not currently access IMAP or POP3 servers directly, it relies on other tools (such as `fetchmail`) to take care of downloading new mail.
+Mailpile does not by default access IMAP or POP3 servers directly, it relies on other tools (such as `fetchmail`) to take care of downloading new mail.